St Bede's College Manchester

 On Thursday morning, Head Girl Tara took the opportunity to educate the Lower Sixth on the feast day of St Patrick.
 She told us the story of the saint’s life as well as the origins of the famous St Patrick’s Day celebrations.
 We were treated to a quiz and even learned some Irish vocabulary.
 Maith thú Tara!

-Finally, Friday morning’s mass allowed us to demonstrate how grateful we are for the diversity in our College, with the Prayers of the Faithful delivered in Spanish, Cantonese, Mandarin and Yoruba.
-During the offertory procession, a number of cultural items were presented, including Ankara fabrics, whose vibrant colours and intricate patterns symbolise the rich cultural heritage and diversity of the African continent.
 The Qipao, also known as Cheongsam, is a traditional Chinese dress whose intricate designs and luxurious fabrics of the Qipao reflect centuries of craftsmanship and artistry.
 The abanico is a graceful and elegant accessory that holds cultural significance in many European countries, particularly Spain, while the flag of Barbados, with its blue and yellow bands and iconic trident emblem, allowed us to honour the contributions of the Americas to our shared humanity.
 Finally, Aboriginal sticks, traditional symbols of Indigenous Australian culture, carry deep spiritual and ceremonial significance.

 Following Mass, the BDI leaders gave an overview of the achievements of the group and awarded prizes to those students who had gone above and beyond.
 They also announced the appointment of cultural leaders in each form.

-Culture Week in the Prep
+Culture Week in the Prep: An Ode to Diversity

 Culture Week kicked off with a vibrant assembly delivered by Bedian Diversity Initiative Leaders Dara S and Jeanne B from the Lower Sixth.
 Like the rest of the College, the Prep students dressed up in traditional clothing, arriving in a wonderfully cheerful range of colours and outfits.